ashah9923/BunnyProject-with-Git/README.md

 # Bunny Project
 This projects task was to create a list of bunny objects with the following attributes: gender, colour, age, name, infected, and run a simulation.
+This Project was made using CMake.

 ## Aim of the Project
 Goals that were set out to achieve: